danielhrisca/asammdf/README.md

 * for version 4

     * handling of channel hierarchy
-    * handling of bus logging measurements
+    * full handling of bus logging measurements
     * handling of unfinished measurements (mdf 4)
     * xml schema for TXBLOCK and MDBLOCK
     * full support for remaining mdf 4 channel arrays types